Are you looking for a low-maintenance pet that will show off your personality?

 In addition to being easy to care for due to their low maintenance needs, nerite snails require very little space, meaning they take up very little room in your aquarium.

-All you need to provide them with is plenty of driftwood and rocks on which they can adhere and rest near the top surface of the water, as well as enough light for them to move around comfortably.
+You need only provide them with plenty of driftwood and rocks on which they can adhere and rest near the top surface of the water, as well as enough light for them to move around comfortably.

 It’s best to keep this temperature at about 22 degrees Celsius, as anything higher may harm them.